Newcoin-Foundation/newcoin-foundation.github.io/README.md

 Newcoin-sdk is an umbrella abstracting package simplifying the work with Newcoin blockchain.

-Main features include:
+### Main features and goals

 * Abstraction of EOS operations such as account creation, token transfers, permissions etc.
 * Abstraction of ready to use contracts ("Blockchain Services")
 * Abstraction of external query services such as indexing (hyperion) and marketplaces (atomic assets).

-Important principles:
+### Structure
 The methods are divided into State Altering and Query methods.
 State Altering methods usually return only the transaction ID in case a transaction has been successfully broadcast.
 In some cases they return also details of an operatoin such as ID of a new allocated object.

-Data types
+### Data types

-Data types are in src/types.ts, roughly one data type per call however similar methods may share input data type.
+Data types are in @newcoin-sdksrc/types.ts, roughly one data type per call however similar methods may share input data type.
 Input types of state altering operations must contain the actor ( could also be called "owner", "author", "proposer" - the account requesting the action, and its private key.
 The rest of parameters are method-specific.